schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Newest Happiness

-A progressive farmworker scrubs a rocks at a opening.
+A progressive farmworker scrubs a rocks at an opening.

 ## Grudging Accreditation